mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step2.md

-We just created a new cluster and a context.
-Let's check the cluster config and see if the cluster has been added
+We just created a new cluster  named  `development`  and a new  context named `dev-context`.
+Let's check the cluster config and see if the cluster has been added:

 `kubectl config get-clusters`{{execute}}